-Hopefully after submitting hundreds (and we mean HUNDREDS) of applications, you will get some interviews.
+Hopefully after submitting numerous (and we mean numerous) of applications, you will get some interviews.
 Make sure you are prepared for the interview.
-Review the information at (WEB ADDRESS) and if you need additional help visit your Career Services Department and schedule a mock interview.
+Review the information here and if you need additional help visit your Career Services Department and schedule a mock interview.

 Write a Thank You Note

-A job search can be very frustrating because there can be a lot of rejection
+Job Search Expectations - job search can be very frustrating because there can be a lot of rejection.

 Is your resume up to date and has it been critiqued by a career counselor in your Career Services Department?